 In January 1981, with sales at an all-time high, Calabro Cheese built a new 22,000 square foot production and distribution center in East Haven, CT, subsequently closing the Vermont and the New Haven facilities.
 In 1996 a 33,000 square foot expansion project was completed, enabling Calabro Cheese to better serve its extended list of customers in the New England, New York / New Jersey metropolitan areas as well as the southern, mid-west and western regions of the United States.

-Calabro Cheese Corp. is currently staffed by Frank Angeloni, graduate of University of Bridgeport, as President and CEO; Salvatore Calabro, a graduate of Georgetown University, as Vice President; and Elliot Angeloni, as Operations Manager.
+Calabro Cheese Corp. is currently staffed by Frank Angeloni, graduate of University of Bridgeport, as President and CEO and Elliot Angeloni, as Operations Manager.